Fanny-Dupont/DPMLE/Code_DPMLE_MEE/Tutorial/README.md

   - This is the compiled PDF version of the `Tutorial.Rmd` file.
 It presents the tutorial in a readable format, suitable for distribution or reference.

 - **sourcefunctions.R**:
   - This file contains the source functions required for the tutorial.
 These functions are used in the `Tutorial.Rmd` file to perform various analyses and model fitting tasks.
-It contains all the functions required to fit the EM algorithm (e.g., forward algorithm, (I) and (II) in eq (14) of the paper).
+It contains all the functions required to fit the EM algorithm for gamma and von Mises state-dependent distributions (e.g., forward algorithm, (I) and (II) in eq (14) of the paper).

 - **tutorial_source.R**:
   - This file includes additional source codes that support the tutorial.
 It contains the EM algorithm to fit both DPMLE methods with gamma and von mises state-dependent distributions.
 It can be easily adapted to any other state-dependent distributions.